yardsale8/stat110_book/_sources/IntroToData/ComponentsOfData.rst

 .. note::
     The most important point here is that we prefer random samples, as they guarantee unbiased samples (in terms of sampling bias).

+.. mchoice:: mc_bias_1
+    :answer_a: Sampling Bias
+    :answer_b: Non-response Bias
+    :answer_c: Response Bias
+    :correct: a
+    :feedback_a: The survey only collected data on readers of *Literary Digest*, leading to other segments of the population being under-represented.
+    :feedback_b: With more than 2.4 million people responding, non-response wouldn't be an issue.
+    :feedback_c: There is nothing in the problem to suggest a problem with response bias (such as leading questions etc.)

+    In 1936, *Literary Digest* magazine conducted a survey of their readers, asking their readers if they would votes for Roosevelt or Landon.
+More than 2.4 million people responded, and more that 57% responded that they would vote for Landon.
+In the actual election, Roosevelt won by a landslide, earning more than 63% of the popular vote.
+Determine the source of bias in this sampling procedure.

+.. admonition:: Source

+    *Workshop Statistics*, Rossman and Chance, Key College Publishing, 2008

+.. mchoice:: mc_bias_2
+    :answer_a: ... surveys.
+    :answer_b: ... studies of nature in biology.
+    :answer_c: ... computer simulations.
+    :correct: a
+    :feedback_a:  Non-response is generally related with low response rates in surveys.
+    :feedback_b:  Biologists don't have to worry about this form of bias, as they aren't asking people to voluntarily respond.
+    :feedback_c: Computers don't get to choose when to respond.

+    Non-response bias can occur in
+..

 Types of Studies
 ----------------